Namasteeee/The-snake/README.md

 ## What could be done in the future?
-Maybe to animate the snake movement using tkinter ?
+Maybe to animate the snake movement using tkinter?